 I can’t believe it’s been two whole years since our 2019 European adventure with Alissa, owner of Graefic Design, and her hubby, John.
 With another trip to Greece on the horizon, I figured I better get cracking on my backlog of travel diaries.

 If you’re just joining, the first leg of our last big summer trip was spent in Krakow, and then we went on to Florence, which is where I left off here on the blog.
-If you need to catch up, click here for my Krakow diary, and here for my Florence Diary.
+If you need to catch up, click here for my Krakow diary.

 Our next pit stop was the beautiful Ionian Island of Corfu in Greece, where we spent four glorious nights in the historic old town, Kerkyra, aka Corfu Town.